Summer Scholars Program

 The Council has been invaluable to the School as a resource to evaluate ideas and provide suggestions.
 To date, the Council has helped to develop proposals for the assistant chair pilot program, now well established, and the Summer Scholar Program, which has provided funding for faculty members to focus on their scholarship.
 Among its many initiatives, the group helped to plan and carry out the first meeting open to all School of Arts & Sciences faculty, held in February 2013; results from that meeting are now driving planning initiatives for the School.
 Every proposal brought to the Advisory Council has been immeasurably improved with their input.

 Liberal Arts Task Force

-The Liberal Arts Task Force is currently working to support the liberal arts mission of the School of Arts & Sciences and Providence College as a whole.
-This faculty group has been charged as follows:
+The Liberal Arts Task Force was constituted in October 2013 to support the liberal arts mission of the School of Arts & Sciences and Providence College and charged with the following:

 To recommend initiatives that can be taken by the Providence College School of Arts & Sciences to promote the liberal arts at Providence College to current and prospective students, parents, faculty and staff, alumni, donors, and the general public.
 The Task Force recommendations will ideally include short-, medium-, and long-term initiatives requiring a range of resources.
 Best practices and the current literature on the value of a liberal arts education should guide Task Force members in their work.